-With each MBA subject usually comes the purchase of at least one high quality textbook.
-If you are eligible, tax deductions can be claimed on these books, as well as items such as stationery and professional or trade journals, including those which are ‘recommended reading’ rather than ‘compulsory reading’.
+With each MBA subject usually comes the purchase of at least one high quality textbook or e-textbook.
+If you are eligible, tax deductions can be claimed on these books, as well as items such as stationery and professional or trade journals.

 3. Internet bills

 In the online world of today, both distance learning and on-campus students will spend a great deal of their time on the internet.
 From conducting research for assignments to participating in online discussion boards – internet bills can be claimed as a proportion of self-education versus private use of the total cost.

 When studying from home, it is likely that you will have a room set aside for your self-education purposes.
 It is therefore possible to claim tax deductions during your degree for costs such as heating, cooling and the lighting of that room whilst you are studying in it.
 Depreciation on capital costs of items acquired in the financial year and used for self-education purposes, such as a computer or desk, are also able to be claimed.
 It’s important to note that not every student is eligible to claim tax deductions during the MBA.
 There is however an online self-education expenses calculator provided by the ATO, which provides some useful information to get you started.